xebialabs-community/xld-user-export-api/README.md

 ## Overview

-The custom REST API provides the ability to ...
+This plugin implements a custom REST API that returns users along with their roles and permissions.

 ## Requirements